-Stockholder support for "Say on Pay" remains strong over the past three years with a 95.66% approval at the 2014 Annual Meeting when the average support for 2014 Say on Pay proposals was 91.9%.
-The Compensation Committee has determined that it will continue to apply the same philosophy and guiding principles to its fiscal 2015 executive compensation program.
+Stockholder support for "Say on Pay" was 95.66% approval at the 2015 Annual Meeting.
+The Compensation Committee has determined that it will continue to apply the same philosophy and guiding principles to its fiscal 2016 executive compensation program.
 The Compensation Committee will continue to consider stockholder concerns and feedback in the future.
-See also "Fiscal 2015 Compensation Approach", below, for a description of additional employee compensation principles.
+See also "Fiscal 2016 Compensation Approach", below, for a description of additional employee compensation principles.